Noah-Mosher/scrfa-design-sample/README.md

 - [x] Included all elements and features displayed in artifact
 - [x] Styled for Responsive Flow that should allow any device to view app
-- [x] Stick NavBar / NavMenus with Dynamic Icon for open and close
+- [x] Sticky NavBar / NavMenus with Dynamic Icon for open and close

 ### TO RUN PROJECT